We provide the top body contouring questions and answers for our patients

 You should not use this treatment if:

-You have an electrical device such as pacemakers, hearing aides, metal implants, artificial metal hip joints, dental plates or heart valves.
+You have an electrical device such as pacemakers, hearing aids, metal implants, artificial metal hip joints, dental plates or heart valves.
 This treatment uses Radio Wave Frequency which can interfere with the devices or heat up the metal implants.

 Many people will see a reduction with this treatment alone, and even more so if you combine it with our IR BODY WRAPS.
 It is suggested this treatment be used as a tool alongside a proper exercise regime and a healthier diet.